nodite/dify-oapi2/docs/knowledge/knowledge-design.md

 ## Overview

 This document outlines the design for implementing comprehensive knowledge base functionality in the dify-oapi knowledge module.
-The implementation will support all 33 knowledge-related APIs covering dataset management, document processing, segment management, metadata handling, and content retrieval.
+The implementation will support all 33 knowledge-related APIs covering dataset management, document processing, segment management, child chunks management, tag management, and model integration.

 ## Design Decisions